 This is one of the hardest things to do and probably the reason why you’re having a destination wedding.
 Most people feel that having a wedding thousands of miles away from home will deter most people from coming and in turn save you money.
-For our wedding, almost everyone we invited, from all over the world (including the East Coast, Europe and Asia), made it to the wedding.
-We’d like to think it’s because we’re amazing people worth watching get hitched, but it’s probably largely in part to giving friends and family and excuse to vacation in Maui.
+For our wedding, almost everyone we invited, from all over the world (including the East Coast, Europe, and Asia), made it to the wedding.
+We’d like to think it’s because we’re amazing people worth watching get hitched, but it’s probably largely in part to giving friends and family an excuse to vacation in Maui.
 Cut the list down.
 For every person you invite, there’s usually a +1.
-We could only afford 150 guests (literally, if 151 came, we would have to get another table, a bigger tent, more food, more staff etc…) A single extra person was going to cost us thousands more.
+We could only afford 150 guests (literally, if 151 came, we would have to get another table, a bigger tent, more food, more staff, etc…) A single extra person was going to cost us thousands more.
 Smaller is better for more than financial reasons.
 You also get more time to spend with your guests when they’re in their prime: Vacation Mode!

 2 – Hire Solid Vendors